 1980's: The development of infrared array detectors causes another giant leap in observational capability.
 A detector array is essentially a combination of several single detectors.
 This development greatly increases the efficiency of infrared observations and leads to the development of infrared cameras which can produce images much more quickly compared to using a single element detector.
 Infrared detector technology continues to advance at a rapid rate.

-1985: During July and August of 1985, an infrared telescope is flown onboard the Space Shuttle's Spacelab 2 to complement observations made by the IRAS mission.
+1985: During Jul and Aug 1985, an infrared telescope is flown onboard the Space Shuttle's Spacelab 2 to complement observations made by the IRAS mission.
 This mission produces a high quality map of about 60% of the plane of our Galaxy.

 1993: The South Pole Infrared Explorer (SPIREX) begins operations taking advantage of the much lower thermal background at the very cold South Pole to gain better sensitivity.
 Another advantage is a very dark night sky, especially during the long, dark polar winter.